Home Support Services

 Maryborough District Health Service can provide support services to help older people who need some help to continue to live at home.

-Our team of support workers work help clients maintain their safety, independence and wellbeing at home.
+Our team of support workers helps clients maintain their safety, independence and wellbeing at home.

 This support may include help with cleaning, preparing meals, property maintenance, home modifications, transport, social support and allied health services.